JaapSuter/jaapsuter.github.com/_posts/2009-12-02-im-transcript.markdown

 Consider a parallel universe where suddenly overnight tomorrow, everybody would actually agree that it's coming, and that it's coming soon.
-Still permitting some unpredictability, but really just variations on a theme/blend of Kurtzweil, Eliezier, Hanson, Bostrom, Goertzel, De Grey, et al.
+Still permitting some unpredictability, but really just variations on a theme/blend of Kurzweil, Yudkowsky, Hanson, Bostrom, Goertzel, Sandberg, De Grey, et al.

 Would you not imagine that things would look a little different?